M-Outlaw/BootCamp-Mod-20-Animal_Shelter_Analysis/README.md

     - Mapping each breed to whether it is on the list of which breeds are not allowed when renting in Austin.

 ## Database Integration
+#### •	Connect Pandas and SQL

+Created a new database and used the built-in “to_sql ()” method in Pandas to create tables for Austin Animal Center (AAC) data (AAC_Intakes, AAC_Outcomes, BreedInfo, BreedRestrictionAustin, and CleanedData).

 ## Machine Learning Model